 Based on available data and current national trends, we expect to see positive results from investing in a BWC program.
 Such as increased transparency and accountability to the public, an increase in criminal convictions, decrease in complaints against Officers, enhanced Department training opportunities, and more.

 The Department fulfilled the grant requirements and purchased the Axon Body Worn Camera system in April of 2021.
 The deployment of our Body Worn Camera system is the culmination of the Department's ongoing efforts to enhance our transparency with the public and our law enforcement capabilities.
-The Department will deploy the system on the morning of Saturday, May 29th, 2021.
+The Department deployed our Body Worn Camera system in May of 2021.

 Information for the Public